Dynamic Plus Segment

 • Dynamic Segment, to automatically segment contacts based on common characteristics.

-• RFM Analysis, to understand how Connectif segments contacts automatically based on purchasing behavior.
+• RFM Analysis, to understand how Connectif automatically segments contacts based on their purchasing behavior.

-• Data Explorer, to leverage all collected data to create detailed, personalized reports.
+• Data Explorer, to use all data collected by Connectif to create detailed and customized reports.